 2. Static Random Access Memory (SRAM)

-- Key Features:
+Key Features:

-- Ideal for high-performance applications like CPUs and cache.
+Ideal for high-performance applications like processor caches.

 3. Synchronous Dynamic Random Access Memory (SDRAM)